 Another issue with a Premier League version would be the timing of fixtures.
 There's never enough games on at once to make a big enough programme out of it, although that could change with recent broadcasting deals.

-The main area where this type of concept could work would be with Amazon Prime's recent acquisition of two rounds of fixtures - with the streaming giant holding exclusive rights.
+The main area where this type of concept could work would be with Amazon Prime's acquisition of two rounds of fixtures - with the streaming giant holding exclusive rights.

 One of those rounds includes the Merseyside Derby at Anfield, while the other will see the Boxing Day fixtures available to watch online.